I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlallocateheap.md

 </dl>The allocation attempt failed because the heap is nongrowable and the requested <i>Size</i> was greater than the heap's virtual memory threshold.
 <dl>
 <dt><b>STATUS_NO_MEMORY</b></dt>
 </dl>The allocation attempt failed because of a lack of available memory or heap corruption.

-## -remarks
+## Remarks

 <b>RtlAllocateHeap</b> allocates a block of memory of the specified size from the specified heap.

 To free a block of memory allocated by <b>RtlAllocateHeap</b>, call <b>RtlFreeHeap</b>.